 While the initial reaction to open banking might be fear, Curinos believes that incumbent providers have a distinct advantage over new entrants.
 In Europe and parts of Asia, open banking has been fairly well established in recent years and some providers have now embraced it.
 But to solidify their position and capitalize on this advantage, they must use the power of their data to learn more about their customers, deepen relationships and develop products that fit their needs.

 Many financial-services providers around the world are adapting to open banking as it takes hold from the U.K. to India.
 Some were caught off guard.
-In the U.S. and Canada, where some form of open banking is likely around the corner, banks should already be preparing for even more competition from
+In the U.S. and Canada, where some form of open banking is likely around the corner, banks should already be preparing for even more competition from new entrants.

 DRIVING DIGITAL ADVANCEMENTS